 The Ninja Match and Feeder is great for doing exactly what it says, for any sort of feeder fishingthe bigger 4012 reel is superb.
 Its smooth and effortless winding capabilities, coupled with the slightly larger spool to improve casting distances, just make them a really fantastic reel and for less than £70 it offers remarkable value for money.

-The 3012 is a great all-round reel, we have used them for catching barbel and chub on the float, feeder fishing on local commercials and even as travel reels for using abroad when lure fishing for some hard fighting, saltwater species.
-There really is nothing we have found the reel to be incapable of.
+The 3012 is a great all-round reel, I have used them for catching barbel and chub on the float, feeder fishing on local commercials, just about anything you can think of, this is by far the most popular size for anglers we have found.

-If you want a versatile and durable reel, then the Daiwa Ninja Match and Feeder reels take some beating in their price bracket and we still aren't sure if Daiwa have mistakenly priced these up, as they feel and perform far above what they cost.
+If you want a versatile and durable reel, then the Daiwa Ninja Match and Feeder reels take some beating in their price bracket and we still aren't sure if Daiwa have mistakenly priced these up, as they feel and perform far above what they cost, get one before they realise!

 FIND OUT MORE ABOUT THIS PRODUCT AND OTHERS FROM DAIWA HERE.